kwagjj/idpwlu/README.md

 #USED TOOLS
 - server: I used my raspberry pi connected to the internet.
 This has its pros/cons.
 The merit would be that raspberry pi is cheap and easy to install in your home.
 It consumes small amount of electricity.
 However, if for some reason the internet connection is disturbed or the raspberry pi is disfunctinoal, then the user will not be able to use 'idpwlu'.
 As an alternative, one could use this program in AWS which would be more reliable in terms of connectivity and maintanence but would cost more if the user plans to start an AWS just to use 'idpwlu'.
 If you already have an AWS instance, then this wouldn't be a problem for you.

+- mysql: the python script will access mysql DB saved in the server.
+Therefore, mysql should be installed and initial settings should be done.
+The 'initial settings' that the user should do manually are as follows:
+  - create mysql account. remember the username and password. you will insert it into the python script later
+  -